galaxyproject/training-material/RNA-Seq/tutorials/srna-seq.md

 ## Data upload and organization

-Due to the large size of the original sRNA-seq datasets, we have downsampled them to only inlcude reads mapping to **something interesting**.
+Due to the large size of the original sRNA-seq datasets, we have downsampled them to only inlcude reads mapping to **something interesting, probably chromosome X**.
 These datasets are avaialble at [`Zenodo`](https://zenodo.org/record/####), where you can find the FASTQ files corresponding to replicate sRNA-seq and mRNA-seq libraries and an annotation file of known RefSeq transcripts for the *Drosophila melanogaster* genome version dm3.

 > ### :pencil2: Hands-on: Data upload and organization
 >